yaqwsx/PcbDraw/README.md

 - produce nicer SVG file structures (make SVG smaller by including each module exactly once, treat ids correctly,...)
 - support value labels on modules
+## Application:
+there are no of applications that one can find from this project